Chapter 16:

 “But why?
 Did you stop enjoying it?”

 Shaking her head Midori wondered how best to explain the pressures of both the school system and social structure she grew up in.
-It took a few minutes of fairly detailed explanations about the crushing expectations students were put under in their final two years of high school.
+It took a few minutes of fairly detailed explanations about the crushing expectations students were put under in the final two years of high school.

-“So you had the will to dream beaten from you, that saddens me.
-But imagine if you will the pattern to be similar to a painting.”
+“So you had the will to dream beaten from you?”

 In Midori’s mind the image of a blank canvas appeared, she stood before it brush in hand.